lh3/miniwfa/README.md

 The search for a similar algorithm for linear or affine gap penalties took three decades.
 To the best of my knowledge, [Xin et al (2017)][leap] first found a version of this algorithm but apparently they have never published it in a peer-reviewed journal.
-[Marco-Sola et al (2021)][wfa-pub] published the WFA algorithm as we know today.
+[Marco-Sola et al (2021)][wfa-pub] were probably unaware of Xin et al. They independently published the WFA algorithm as we know today.
 They also gave a highly efficient implementation, beating all global alignment algorithms by a large margin.

 A major concern with the original WFA is its large memory consumption.
 [Eizenga and Paten (2022)][EP22] implemented wfalm to reduce its peak memory.
 This repo